xXIty/fcup_ia/t2/connect4/README.md

 ```bash
 cargo build
 ```
-The binary will be placed in `target/debug/connect_four`
+The binary will be placed in `target/debug/connect4`

 # USAGE

 To see usage run the following command:

-`./connect_four --help`
+`./connect4 --help`

 # EXAMPLES

-`connect_four -d 3 -a MCTS -s`
+`connect4 --p1 ALPHA-BETA --d1 3 --p2 INTERACTIVE`

-- `-d 3`: Make the algorithms run with a depth of 3
+- `--d1 3`: Configure 1st player to run with a depth of 3 (if any algorithm selected)
-- `-a MCTS`: Choose the MCTS algorithm to play against.
+- `--p1 ALPHA-BETA`: Configure 1st player to use the ALPHA-BETA algorithm .
-- `-s`: Let the user play the first turn.
+- `--p2 INTERACTIVE`: Configure 2nd player to play with user moves.